 Domestic animals are not permitted on any of the islands within Hope Islands National Park.

 Climate and weather

-The islands within Hope Islands National Park have a tropical climate.
+The islands within Hope Islands National Park (CYPAL) have a tropical climate.
 In summer, the temperatures and humidity are high.
 From April to September, the days are cooler and less humid.
 Visiting in the cooler winter months is recommended.
 Weather forecasts are available from the Bureau of Meteorology or for more information see the tourism information links.

 Fuel and supplies